BusselW/Verlough/Console Log.md

 X:
-roosterApp.js:82  Uncaught ReferenceError: useState is not defined
+roosterApp.js:1540  Uncaught ReferenceError: UserValidation is not defined
-    at RoosterApp (roosterApp.js:82:51)
+    at RoosterApp (roosterApp.js:1540:22)
     at renderWithHooks (react-dom.development.js:15496:20)
     at mountIndeterminateComponent (react-dom.development.js:20113:15)
     at beginWork (react-dom.development.js:21636:18)